qheilmann/CommandAPI-docs/docs/en/create-commands/executors/normal-executors.md

 ## Using the ExecutionInfo

-You also have the option to implement a command executor which uses an `ExecutionInfo` object:
+You can also implement a command executor which uses an `ExecutionInfo` object:

 ```java
 new CommandAPICommand("...")